 Drive Schoolwide Change

 Follow these steps to drive change in your school’s transition practices.
 You’ll be practicing the art and science of implementation.
-These steps are excerpted from the handbook, A Step by Step Guide for Driving Change in Transition Practices using Tools and Resources developed under Next Steps NH (PDF, 10 pages, 2016).
+These steps are excerpted from the guide, A Step by Step Guide for Driving Change in Transition Practices using Tools and Resources developed under Next Steps NH (PDF, 10 pages, 2016).

 Step 1: Designate a transition leader